Revisiting institutional punishment in the $N$-person prisoner's dilemma: Finite population simulations

-with $a =0.15$ and $b=0.1$ fits the data very well, as shown in the right panel of Fig.\ \ref{fig:9}.
+with $a =0.15$ and $b=0.1$ fits the data well, as shown in the right panel of Fig.\ \ref{fig:9}.
 Here $f(u)$ is a scaling function that satisfies $\lim_{u \to 0} f(u) \to \infty$.
-The low values of the exponents $a$ and $b$ in this scaling relation indicate the small quantitative effect of the population size on $\Pi_C$ and $T_f$.
+Note that the scaling form is obeyed only for very large $M$ due to the low values of the exponents $a$ and $b$.

 To understand how the fixation probability of the cooperators is affected by the choice of the initial frequency of punishers, in Fig.\ \ref{fig:10} we set $x(0) = 0.2 M^{-0.15}$ and vary $z(0)$ for different population sizes $M$.
 As shown before, this scaling guarantees the fixation of the cooperators for $z(0)=0.5$ in the limit of large $M$.
 The results indicate that there is a threshold for $z(0)$ below which the cooperators have no chance against the defectors.
 At this threshold, the mean fixation time is maximal.
-The finite size effects on these properly scaled measures are negligible, except very close to the threshold.

 The finite population analysis gives unexpected results only for the scenario shown in the left panel of Fig.\ \ref{fig:5}, where the replicator equations predict that the cooperators win over the punishers.
 In the bistability scenario of the right panel of Fig.\ \ref{fig:4}, the initial conditions must be set very close to the separatrix in order for the results of the stochastic dynamics to differ from the deterministic predictions, as shown in Fig.\ \ref{fig:7}.
 As expected, in the scenario where the defectors win over the punishers in the deterministic regime, shown in the right panel of Fig.\ \ref{fig:5}, the result of the stochastic dynamics is the fixation of the defectors.